For any business, storing files is very important as it is used to conduct various activities over a period of time.

 When an organization is large, granting permissions to specific users is a must so that they can handle such work with proper process and also ensure the safety of data.

-With the presence of user authentication, administrators can control what all information is going in and out of the systems.
+With the presence of user authentication, administrators can control what information is going in and out of the systems.

 This dashboard is feature-loaded and is easy to operate.